miklevin/MikeLev.in/_posts/2024-12-08-claude-o1-collaboration.md

         )
 ```

 **Claude**: Your analysis is quite thorough, and it seems you've already streamlined much of the workflow logic into the `Pipulate` class.
-The final step in `Poeflow` does indeed involve specific logic for constructing the poem, which is inherently custom and specific to the workflow's purpose.
+The final step in `Poetflow` does indeed involve specific logic for constructing the poem, which is inherently custom and specific to the workflow's purpose.
 Here are a few considerations and potential areas for further abstraction, if needed:

 1. **Data Aggregation**:
    - If multiple workflows require aggregating data from several steps to produce a final output, you could create a utility method in `Pipulate` to fetch and aggregate data from multiple steps.
 However, this might be overkill if the aggregation logic is unique to each workflow.